 Of course, this concept cannot be implemented overnight as it has to undergo more tests and experiments.
 Moreover, ways must be found to make the production efficient and keep manufacturing costs low but the quality high and pure.
 But, overall, I believe that biologically grown single-use packaging has the potential to become a viable alternative to plastic packaging.

-To make this whole process available, visible and understandable, I collected all the imagery and research and put it together to create a documentation book.
-If you are interested in reading the book, please send me a request and I will provide you with the PDF.
+To make the research process available, visible and understandable, I collected all the imagery and research and put it together to create a documentation book.
+If you are interested in reading the book, please scroll down to the end of the page.

 May 2019 | Final Exhibition